semaphoreci/artifact/README.md

 **Use-case** - Debugging jobs with easy access to artifacts that job created. e.g. Storing logs, screenshots, core dumps and inspecting them them on the job page.

 This is dynamic level.
-New store is created for each new pipeline.
-Here are examples for interacting with this store from any job within pipeline.
+New store is created for each new job.
+Here are examples for interacting with this store from job.

-From any jobs running on Semaphore:
+From job running on Semaphore:

 ```yaml
 artifact put logs/build.log